 Fostering Court Improvement provided data on removals.
 The above infograph depicts the rate of removal.
 Each figure represents one child removed per 1,000 youth in the area.
 The median time from report to removal in Nebraska was 16 days.
-For your team, the median time from report to removal was 155 days.
+For your team, there were no substantiated reports in 2013.
 This number shows how long it takes for children subjected to substantiated reports to be removed from the home.